imSyntn/WeatherInsight/README.md

 - 5-day forecast: View the weather forecast for the next 5 days, including temperature and weather description for each day.
 - Responsive design: The app is optimized to work on different devices and screen sizes, ensuring a seamless user experience.

-## Demo

-Currently not available but will be available soon!

 ## Screenshots